The Flask Mega-Tutorial Part VI: Profile Page and Avatars

 return render_template('user.html', user=user, posts=posts)

 The @app.route decorator that I used to declare this view function looks a little bit different than the previous ones.
 In this case I have a dynamic component in it, which is indicated as the <username> URL component that is surrounded by < and >.
 When a route has a dynamic component, Flask will accept any text in that portion of the URL, and will invoke the view function with the actual text as an argument.
 For example, if the client browser requests URL /user/susan, the view function is going to be called with the argument username set to 'susan'.
-This view function is only going to be accessible to logged in users, so I have added the @login_required decorator from Flask-Login.
+This view function is only going to be accessible to logged-in users, so I have added the @login_required decorator from Flask-Login.

 The implementation of this view function is fairly simple.
 I first try to load the user from the database using a query by the username.
-You have seen before that a database query can be executed by calling all() if you want to get all results, or first() if you want to get just the first result or None if there are zero results.
-In this view function I'm using a variant of first() called first_or_404(), which works exactly like first() when there are results, but in the case that there are no results automatically sends a 404 error back to the client.
-Executing the query in this way I save myself from checking if the query returned a user, because when the username does not exist in the database the function will not return and instead a 404 exception will be raised.
+You have seen before that a database query can be executed with db.session.scalars() if you want to get all results, or db.session.scalar() if you want to get just the first result or None if there are zero results.
+In this view function I'm using a variant of scalar() that is provided by Flask-SQLAlchemy called db.first_or_404(), which works like scalar() when there are results, but in the case that there are no results it automatically sends a 404 error back to the client.
+By executing the query in this way I save myself from checking if the query returned a user, because when the username does not exist in the database the function will not return and instead a 404 exception will be raised.

 If the database query does not trigger a 404 error, then that means that a user with the given username was found.
-Next I initialize a fake list of posts for this user, finally render a new user.html template to which I pass the user object and the list of posts.
+Next I initialize a fake list of posts for this user, and render a new user.html template to which I pass the user object and the list of posts.

 The user.html template is shown below: